Databricks SDK for Python

 Get started with the Databricks SDK for Python

 This section describes how to get started with the Databricks SDK for Python from your local development machine.
-To use the Databricks SDK for Python from within a Databricks notebook, skip ahead to Use the Databricks SDK for Python from within a Databricks notebook.
+To use the Databricks SDK for Python from within a Databricks notebook, skip ahead to Use the Databricks SDK for Python from a Databricks notebook.

 pip